mgormley/pacaya/README.md

 ## Running ACL '14 Experiments

-Ensure that you have access to the following git submodule:
+Ensure that you have properly installed PyPipeline by running "python" followed by "import pypipeline.pipeline".

-   ssh://git@bitbucket.org/mgormley/core.git

-Initialize the git submodule:

-   git submodule init
-   git submodule update

 The following experiment scripts should work fine on the COE grid where the corpus files can be found in the appropriate places.